 No. While the borough collects all Matawan property taxes, the school district and the county are autonomous taxing entities run by their own elected officials.
-In fact, the borough is required by law to provide the school district and the county with funds to cover 100% of their budgets, even though the borough may not collect the full amount, the short fall must be funded by the borough.
+In fact, the borough is required by law to provide the school district and the county with funds to cover 100% of their budgets.
+This is the case even though no municipality collects 100% of taxes.
+Every municipality has a budgetary line item called the "reserve for uncollected taxes" (the RUT).
+Towns use the RUT to cover the gap so other taxing entities get funds to cover 100% of their budget.
+In 2021, the RUT for Matawan was \$700,000.00.